marvioncriddle/pw-checker-app/README.md

             return "Password must have at least one uppercase letter (A-Z)."
         # Additional rules for lowercase, numbers, and special characters
     ```
-    For the complete code, please refer to the [repository here](https://github.com/marvioncriddle/pw-checker-app).

 ## Web Interface with Flask
 A Flask application (`app.py`) was created to provide a web interface, allowing users to enter passwords and receive feedback on their strength.
 The application leverages Flask's templating to render a user-friendly HTML page.